 Innovation is vital for businesses to grow and succeed in today’s rapidly developing global market.
-R&D is a crucial part of innovation, and the UK government has put aside £39.8m for 2022-2025 to be able to provide R&D tax credits to companies that engage in qualifying R&D activities, promoting economic growth, enhancing the UK’s reputation and keeping innovation here in the UK.
+R&D is a crucial part of innovation, and the UK government has put aside £39.8 billion for 2022-2025 to be able to provide R&D tax credits to companies that engage in qualifying R&D activities, promoting economic growth, enhancing the UK’s reputation and keeping innovation here in the UK.

 To help companies understand what qualifies as R&D for tax purposes, the UK government’s Department for Business, Innovation and Skills has published a series of guidelines on the meaning of research and development for tax purposes.
 Here, we’ll break those guidelines down so you can quickly understand if your company is likely to be eligible for R&D tax credits.